bharathsanthanam94/Deep_learning_projects/README.md

 Built and deployed a neural netowkr which predicts the sentiment of a user-provided movie review.
 In addition, a simple web-app has been created that uses the deployed model.

-Tools and skills used : Pytorch, AWS Sagemaker.
+Tools and skills used : Pytorch, AWS Sagemaker,Lambda function.